 Stories are simple, timeless, and can appeal to people at all levels – and they are fun.
 They are versatile – they can be used in many situations.

-Give your story a theme or moral.
+If you are giving a live presentation, give your story a theme or moral.
 Be willing to repeat the theme, but keep the story short.
 Rehearse the story.
 Don’t think that because you know the outline of the story you will be able to get it right on the day.
 Don’t take that chance.
 Invest some time in rehearsing the story by telling it to your workmates, family or even your dog.
 Your dog is a very good listener!

 Stories are not just case studies with facts and figures and a bit of padding.
 You need to talk about something from your own experience or use an example of an incident or adventure from other people’s experience that their audience can relate to.
 People remember stories in proportion to their vividness.
 To be vivid, a story should be about a real person, have a strong sense of time and place, and be told in a colorful way, full of expression.